skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 > #### The Nero Family side-quest (3/3)
 >
-> * You guessed it - run all the way back to the entrance of Memoria and fly to the hideout to trigger the next sequence, then return and save at the colorful orb.
+> * You guessed it &ndash; run all the way back to the entrance of Memoria and fly to the hideout to trigger the next sequence, then return and save at the colorful orb.
 > * When forming a party upon exiting, choose anyone because you'll be doing this several times anyway.
 >
-> * After returning for the first time, keep going through Memoria until you reach the screen with the storm - Zidane will comment on it, and that's your cue to return to Lindblum.
+> * After returning for the first time, keep going through Memoria until you reach the screen with the storm &ndash; Zidane will comment on it, and that's your cue to return to Lindblum.
 Save at the secret save point before trekking back to the entrance.
 >
 > * Once you get back, save again at the colorful orb, and then once more at the secret save point.
-Continue onward to the area with the storm until Zidane and Garnet make some comments above the boat - time to fly back yet again.
+Continue onward to the area with the storm until Zidane and Garnet make some comments above the boat &ndash; time to fly back yet again.
 Save at the secret save point before heading down.
 > * Luckily this is the final sequence you need to do under the 12-hour time limit, so be sure to form your party with Zidane, Freya and Amarant before you leave.
 > * As usual, save at the colorful orb once you return from Lindblum, and then again at the secret save point before moving on to Tiamat.
 >